Hints for controlling the behavior of set operations.

 18 rows in set

-The NO_USE_HASH_SET hint controls the specific algorithm used for set operations.
-Its inverse operation is USE_HASH_SET.
+The NO_USE_HASH_SET hint specifies the algorithm used for set operations.
+The reverse of this hint is USE_HASH_SET.

 Syntax